-The women from the Banks Island group have known it for centuries: there’s something magical about the waters of Vanuatu.
+The women in Vanuatu have known it for centuries: there’s something magical about the waters of Vanuatu.
 As they washed their laundry in the rivers, the village women discovered if they slapped the water a certain way, it produced music – sounds of nature, of waterfalls, raindrops, coconuts and breaching dolphins, accompanied by a rhythmic beat.

 This extraordinary phenomenon – known as Magical Water Music – is best showcased at the Leweton Cultural Centre near Luganville on Vanuatu’s largest island, Espiritu Santo, the adopted home of several extended families from the islands of Gaua and Mere Lava.
 Here, they demonstrate their traditional kastom culture including kava making, cooking and dancing, culminating in an entertaining performance of the water percussion.